Pelham City Council hears proposal for health insurance stipend for city employees - Shelby County Reporter

 “Yes, they can opt out now and come back in at a later time when there is open enrollment,” Hill responded.
 “If they enroll in the coverage when they near retirement if they want to and they stay on it for one full year, then they can continue that coverage after retirement.”

-Council President Maurice Mercer said he felt the savings the city would benefit would give it the opportunity to reinvest in city employees with other possible benefits down the line.
+Council President Maurice Mercer said he felt the city’s savings would give it the opportunity to reinvest in city employees with other possible benefits down the line.

 “I’m excited for this,” he said.
-“It gives us the opportunity to help all employees by making this change and it seems to be a win-win for everybody.”
+“It gives us the opportunity to help all employees by making this change, and it seems to be a win-win for everybody.”

 The proposal is scheduled to be voted on at the next City Council meeting, which is scheduled for Monday, Nov.
 1.